AdobeDocs/uxp/src/pages/uxp-api/reference-spectrum/index.md

    Do take a look at the list of HTML [elements](../reference-html/General/Unsupported%20Elements/), and [attributes](../reference-html/General/Unsupported%20Attributes/) that are _not_ supported.

 - **Spectrum UXP widgets**<br></br>
    Remember that these are built-in within UXP.
-Therefore, they may appear to be a black-box solution that does not allow you to peek into the details or alter their behavior easily.
+Therefore, they may appear to be a black-box solution that does not allow you to peek into the details during debugging or alter their behavior easily.

    ![Debug Spectrum UXP Widgets](./assets/debug-sp.png)

-- **UXP Spectrum web components (Beta)** <br></br>
+- **UXP Spectrum web components** <br></br>
-   Since this is in the beta phase and we are working on supporting more components in the future, you may not find all the components you need.
+   The support for SWC in UXP is more extensive.
+It has 30 components including some unique ones that are not available in Spectrum widgets such as table, toast, card etc.

-   Moreover, these components follow the principles of SWC and web components, which means
+   Plus, these components follow the principles of SWC and web components, which means
-   1. You need to `import` individual comps before using them
+   1. You need to `install` and `import` individual comps before using them
-   2. You can debug SWC like a regular Web Component.
+   2. You can debug SWC like a regular Web Component
       ![Debug SWC](./assets/debug-swc.png)